quickapps/docs/eng/designers/themes.md

 QuickApps incorporates a number of `default elements` responsible for various rendering tasks, such as Menu, Blocks, etc.
-Themes may overwrite this elements and modify the way they are rendered.
+Themes may overwrite these elements and modify the way they are rendered.
 To overwrite any of this elements simply create the element under `View/Elements` folder of your theme.

 * **theme_block.ctp:** Block rendering